Two sentenced in unrelated fraud schemes

 People are also reading…

-Abel, in his written plea said, “I knowingly and willfully conspired with Ibanga Etuk and Olusola Ojo to create the false list of employees that I used for my PPP application…”
+Abel said in his written plea: “I knowingly and willfully conspired with Ibanga Etuk and Olusola Ojo to create the false list of employees that I used for my PPP application …”

 Broyles, formerly of Tulsa, admitted Nov.
 3 in Tulsa federal court to making $429,732 in unauthorized payments to herself while she was an office manager at Electronic Assembly Corp. in Tulsa.